HL7/fhir-cow-ig/input/pagecontent/index.md

 - **Core Concepts** - describes actors and the key FHIR resources and concepts used in this guide.
 We suggest reading this section before proceeding further.
 This section also includes the basic model for representing the state of a Request from the time it is placed to its fulfillment.

 - **Workflow Patterns** - contains an overview of common workflows relevant to orders, referrals, and transfers, and how these may be combined and represented in the FHIR exchanges and state model described in the Core Concepts section.
-This includes how placers notify potential fulfillers of a Request, how fulfillers request additional information, and how Outputs may be shared.
+This includes how Placers notify potential Fulfillers of a Request, how Fulfillers request additional information, and how Outputs may be shared.
 Each workflow is accompanied by a basic FHIR pattern or resources description.

 - **Examples** - this section provides informative guidance for how the concepts developed in this guide may be applied to specific care domains.
 It includes basic examples such as lab ordering and resulting and post-discharge placement for patients needing ongoing care.
 These scenarios use various FHIR exchange mechanisms to validate and demonstrate the robustness of the chosen approach.